kvellian/bizi_reorder_tobacco/README.md

 This program assigns box/case values to each product based on its brand and type and calculates reorder points using this information.

 NOTE: This program is still a work in progress.
+Some items have not been assigned case/box values and may not have color-coding in the final result.
+However, in the meantime, the reader can still evaluate the units sold and units on hand columns before placing an order.

 Eventually, I will make a color-coded list, similar in concept, for our liquor products.

 Please see the current output/results below.